 Houses built before 2008 normally have a 5KW heat output allowance without the need for a vent.
 If the stove is bigger than 5KW a vent must be fitted.
 The vent needs to be 550mm2 per KW over the 5KW.
 This means an 8KW stove would need a vent of 1,650mm2.

 If the house was built after 2008 then a vent needs to be fitted that is 550mm2 per KW.
 So an 8KW stove in a new build would need a vent about 4,400mm2 or as advised by the appliance manufacturer – whichever is the greater.

 NOTE: It is sometimes necessary to fit a vent in an older property with a 5KW stove if there is not sufficient air to the room or, if the property had undergone significant draught proofing or heat loss prevention measures such as double glazing, cavity wall insulation, etc.

 Your Guild sweep will be able to advise you on your ventilation requirements.

-There were around 5000 reported chimney fires 2014 – 2015.
-The real number will be far greater as not all fires result in an emergency call.
-Also, as professional sweeps, we know that some customers have smaller chimney fires they are unaware of.
-Chimney fires can be slow and quiet or burn explosively – noisy and dramatic enough to be detected by neighbours or passers-by.
+There were about 5,000 reported chimney fires in the period 2014 to 2015.
+The real number would be far greater as not all fires result in an emergency call.
+Guild sweeps are also aware that some customers can have smaller chimney fires without realising what happened.
+That can be the case if the chimney fire was slow and quiet.
+Other chimney fires can burn explosively – noisy and dramatic enough to be detected by neighbours or passers-by.
 Flames or dense smoke may shoot from the top of the chimney.